wangcongcong123/ttt/README.md

 - Using pretrained tensorflow weights from the open-source library - [🤗 transformers](https://github.com/huggingface/transformers).
 - Fine-tuning BERT-like transformers (DistilBert, ALBERT, Electra, RoBERTa) using keras High-level API.
 - Fine-tuning T5-like transformers using customize training loop, written in tensorflow.
 - So far, this package mainly supports single-sequence classificaton based tasks.
-However, this can be easily extended to support other language tasks.
+However, it can be easily extended to support other language tasks.

 ## Quickstart